Uraharadono/CSharpClassToJavaScript_legacy/README.md

 * ECMA 6 with knockout
 (for now.)

-I will be actively working on creating user interface for better user interface.
+I will be actively working on creating user interface for better user experience.

 ## Disclamer: